benhills/iceotherm/README.md

 The above functions are for the conventional Stefan problem with pure water in the borehole.
 The problem is significantly complicated by the addition of antifreeze into the borehole solution.
 Most of the theory on freezing into a binary solution was developed by Worster (2000).
 His theory is all in cartesian coordinates, but we provide some of the useful functions here as a reference:
 - ./cylindricalstefan/lib/analytical_binary_solution.py
+In the above script, there are also functions for cylindrical coordinates, these are still in development and should only be used experimentally.

 2) Instantaneous Mixing Model